 The goal of this exercise is to discover what’s most important to each member of the family.
 Not necessarily just cutting the lower ranking items.
 This will open an opportunity to strike up dialog about each purchase rather than just spending blindly.
 Expenses seem to accumulate over time without notice and become habitual.
 If left unchecked, we’ll soon find ourselves spending on nonsense that does not buy what we discovered to be the true generator of happiness, TIME.

-Complete this exercise with your own family and come to a consensus on what is most valuable in your own family.
+Complete this exercise with your own family and come to a consensus on what is most valuable for each of you.
+Please share this process with others that may benefit and let us know in the comments below how it worked out for you.

 Kylven Ross is the owner and primary contributor of theFIway.com.
 He has been married for 17 years and is father to a son and daughter living in New England.
 Professional accomplishments include a bachelor’s degree and industry certifications in the cyber sector.
 He has spent the last 18 years working in the U.S. Defense Industry and as a Military Police Officer.